SumiSastri/dev-blogs/docs/dns-domain-name-system/part2-websites-build-or-outsource.md

 None of these are easy to do yourself and will take time for the person or agency you hireout to customise something for you.

-You can get someone who knows HTML, JavaScript and CSS to build a simple site for you - this will be 100% customised and not an off-the-shelf option.
+You can get someone who knows HTML, JavaScript and CSS (Cascading Style Sheets) to build a simple site for you - this will be 100% customised and not an off-the-shelf option.

 If you have more than 5 pages of a site this is not a great option.
 This is because code repeated for each page, so hard to update and maintain.
 Also the number of calls to the server slows down the performance of the site.